Docteur-Parfait/beautiful_dialog/README.md

 git push origin your-branch-name
 ```

-Then, open a pull request from your forked repository.
+Now, open a pull request from your forked repository.

 ## Contribution Guidelines

 - Contributions must only involve adding new dialogs.
-- Respect the code structure and the contribution process as described.
+- Ensure the code structure and format is respected.
+- Test your dialog before submitting the PR.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 Happy coding and thank you for contributing to **Beautiful Dialogs**! 😄